 “Humans fight for Klarg.
 Now…

-If you’d like to support my work, please consider downloading my latest title on the Dungeon Master’s Guild, Along The Triboar Trail: Cragmaw Country.
-All of my titles on Dungeon Master’s Guild are free/PWYW.
-Thanks for reading!
+If you’d like to support my work, please consider checking out my supplements for Lost Mine of Phandelver and Dragon of Icespire Peak over on Dungeon Master’s Guild!
+All of my titles are Free/PWYW offerings.